hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 layout: post
 ---

-In this blog post I would like to give an overview of the best satellite messengers for 2017 (also called GPS Tracker or Personal Locator Beacon) which I would consider to carry on my next hiking or backpacking trip.
+In this blog post I would like to give you an [overview](#best-satellite-gps-messengers-for-2017) of the best satellite messengers for 2017 (also called GPS Tracker or Personal Locator Beacon) which I would consider to carry on my next hiking or backpacking trip.

 Satellite messengers are especially important if you plan to hike in a location without phone reception.